top of page

 Zizia aurea -

-Blooming in the spring, golden alexander provides early pollen, and is a host for black swallowtail butterflies, as well as hover flies, bumblebees, and beetles.
+** Sold out for 2024** Blooming in the spring, golden alexander provides early pollen, and is a host for black swallowtail butterflies, as well as hover flies, bumblebees, and beetles.
 Not long lived as perennials go, but reseeds readily.

 Height - 1 to 3 feet, width 1 to 3 feet